|(a) The Texas Health and Human Services Commission

 or otherwise not in compliance with applicable HHSC operating procedures.

-organization to adjudicate disputes between a provider and the State
+organization to adjudicate disputes between an ALF and the State survey

-to the selection of an appropriate disinterested organization.
-For
+selection of an appropriate disinterested organization.
+For purposes

-purposes of this section, a reference to HHSC with respect to HHSC's
+of this section, a reference to HHSC with respect to HHSC's role in

-role in the IDR process includes an organization with which HHSC has
+the IDR process includes an organization with which HHSC has contracted

-contracted for the purpose of performing IDR, and a contracted organization
+for the purpose of performing IDR, and a contracted organization is

 of conducting an IDR.
 The results of an IDR conducted by a contracted